theolepage/epita-spe-prog/coding-style.md

 ### 6.3 ctrl.indentation

-The code following a control structure MUST be indented.
-The number of whitespaces MUST be 4.
+The code following a control structure MUST be indented by 4 spaces.

+### 6.4 ctrl.short

 If the code following a control structure is composed of only one expression, you MAY omit the braces.